Torkel Ravndal

 Torkel Ravndal (October 14, 1936 - September 14, 2004) was a weightlifter and powerlifter from Sandnes, Norway.
 He also toured with his strongman show.

 Early life

-Ravndal grew up in Figgjo, Sandnes, as the youngest of four siblings.
+Ravndal grew up in Figgjo in Sandnes Municipality, as the youngest of four siblings.
 His mother died when he was 3 years old.
 Both his father and grandfather were naturally tall and strong, and his grandfather was said to have set a record in lifting with the pinkie.
 Growing up, Ravndal was tall and thin, but was really fast and agile.
 He was interested in football and speedway racing, and with the intention of getting a better physique following his grandfather's remarks that he looks thin, started training with weights in 1961.